So you’re wondering how to start your own blog, are you?

 As your blog’s following grows, you’ll want to adjust your traffic growing methods.

-Step #11: Profit off your blog by monetizing it.
+Step #11: Profit from your blog by monetizing it

-There are three different ways for bloggers to generate money.
-There are just three of them.
-They are as follows:
+There are a few main ways for bloggers to generate money.

 Freelancing and Consulting

 Freelancing and consulting are two options.
 Your blog serves as a platform for attracting clients and customers for your own services.